jamesstringerparsec/Easy-GPU-PV/README.md

 # Easy-GPU-P
-A Project dedicated to making GPU Partitioning on Windows easier!
+A Project dedicated to making GPU Partitioning on Windows Hyper-V easier!
+Also known as GPU Paravirtualization.
+GPU-P allows you to partition your systems dedicated or integrated GPU and assign it to several Hyper-V VMs.

+Easy-GPU-P aims to make this easier by automating the steps required to get a GPU-P VM up and running.
+Easy GPU P does the following...
+1) Creates a VM of your choosing
+2) Installs Windows 11
+3) Partitions your GPU of choice and copies the required driver files to the VM
+4) Installs Parsec to the VM

 WARNING: A work in progress...